chendry/LSY201/README.md

     camera.setDebugSerial(Serial);

-Most of the methods exposed by the LSY201 object send some bytes to the camera the request) and read some bytes back (the response.)
-Setting a debug serial object causes those request and response bytes to be logged to that serial object.
+Most of the methods of LSY201 send some bytes to the camera the request) and read some bytes back (the response.)
+Setting a debug serial object causes those request and responses to be logged to that serial object.

 For example, the following debug output shows the bytes transmitted and received while changing the image resolution to 640x480, resetting the camera,